 Dawn simulators are a type of alarm clock that trades out a loud sound with a gradual increase in light similar to sunrise.
 Make sure to get one with full-spectrum light since that is the most similar to natural sunlight.

 10. Inhale happy.

 Time to place an order for some essential oils!
-Research has shown that lavender essential oil has a similar calming effect to lorazepam – the anti-anxiety medication that works to boost serotonin.
+Research has shown that diffusing lavender essential oil can have an antidepressant-like effect.

 “Runner’s high” is a term used to refer to the feeling of happiness one experiences after an intense workout.
 Physical activity increases a production and release of endorphins.
 HIIT training sessions can be done indoors and will boost your heart rate.

 Infrared saunas are a great way to lower inflammation and detox your body.
 It’s a relaxing indoor activity that can greatly reduce stress which can wreak havoc on your gut and affect serotonin levels.

 If you want to learn more about your own health case please check out our free health evaluation.
 We offer in person as well as phone and webcam consultations for people across the country and around the world.